sandialabs/halucinator/doc/tutorial/4_extending_halucinator.md

 Notes:

 * The `-e` option tells pip to leave the module package here and any change you make to the python code will be reflected in your execution without reinstalling the package.
 * However, if you add a new entry point in `setup.py` you will have to re-run `pip install`
-* You don't have to create your own module, but can develop directly in the halucinator repo under the appropriate src/halucinator/(bp_handlers, external_devices, and peripheral_modules directory).
+* You don't have to create your own module, but can develop directly in the HALucinator repo under the appropriate src/halucinator/(bp_handlers, external_devices, and peripheral_modules directory).
 If you develop components that would be of use to the wider community pull requests are welcome, and building them inside the halucinator directories is preferred.

 Now we are ready to start implementing.
 Open up your favorite editor